 You may ask yourself how there can be scams if airdrops are free, right?
 Well, there is no such thing as a free lunch.
 As you probably know, you will need to do some simple tasks for collecting the airdrops.
 Usually, that means following the project on social media.
 If the project is not genuine it is not worthy of your time!

 - Never, I mean absolutely never give your private keys!

 - Be very careful with the airdrops that require KYC.
-KYC stands for “Know Your Customer”, that means that they are asking your personal information like passport and driving license.
+KYC stands for “Know Your Customer”, which means that they are asking for your personal information like passport and driving license.
 A most common scam in the crypto airdrops.
 Personal information may be worth several dozens of bucks on the dark web and the damage, if the identity is stolen, might be immeasurable and the day will be ruined for sure.